How to go deep-water soloing

 What is DWS?

-It’s easy to think that since deep-water soloing it just the same as the other wild sports like base jumping?
-In a word: no. Like most climbing, deep-water soloing is as exciting as you want it to be.
+It’s easy to think that deep-water soloing is just the same as the other wild sports like base jumping.
+Well, it doesn't have to be extreme.
+Like most climbing, deep-water soloing is as exciting as you want it to be.
 At one end of the spectrum, you’ve got ‘pretty spicy’ climbing: so high above the water that it might as well be concrete.

 But, on the other hand, you’ve got a fun activity that’s just a small hop up from coasteering (scrambling around on rocks just above the sea, much-loved by stag-dos and scouts).
-In fact, my first DWS experience was on The Magical Mystery Tour at Berry Head – this route rarely goes ten feet above the water, with any falls bruising the ego far more than arse or limb.
+For example, the route The Magical Mystery Tour at Berry Head rarely goes ten-feet above the water, with any falls bruising the ego far more than arse or limb.

-Where seems to be pretty obvious: the only crucial elements being cliffs and deep water – and luckily we live on a small island.
-The southwest coastline of England and Wales offers a huge stomping ground for the budding DWS-er with the main hotspots being Swanage, Lulworth, Portland, Devon, Cornwall and Pembroke.
+Where seems to be pretty obvious: the only crucial elements being cliffs and deep water – and luckily here in Britain, we live on a small island.
+The southwest coastline of England and Wales offers a huge stomping ground for the budding DWS-er, with the main hotspots being Swanage, Lulworth, Portland, Devon, Cornwall and Pembroke.

-When can be more tricksome.
+This question can be more trick-some.
 We might live on an island but it’s one with 150 wet days a year and lots of cold weather.
-And, I don’t know about you, but I’m not too keen on jumping in the sea when it’s freezing cold.
-Spring might be warm but the sea won’t be, you need to wait for the sea to warm up.
+Spring in Britain might be warm, but the sea won’t be, you'll need to wait for the sea to warm up.
 In September it can be as high as 19°C. There’s always Mallorca too: the ‘in’ place for DWS-ing, providing perfectly warm sea and air temperatures.

 WATCH: How to Deep Water Solo on BMC TV